Mastering Construction Cost Estimation: Your Ultimate Step-by-Step Guide

 Site Visit and Assessment

-Identifying the right cost estimating methodology is vital because it defines how precise and reliable your estimate will be.
-The method you choose should align with project details, stage, and required accuracy.
+Identifying the correct cost estimating methodology is vital because it defines how precise and reliable your estimate will be.
 These are the various types of cost estimating methods.

 Preliminary Estimate